What is Nonlinearity?

 Interim trading is the likely cause of nonlinearity.
 The concept refers to a situation where managers trade with the fund’s returns.
 Managers can use a weight-based measure to address interim trading bias.
 The approach evaluates the covariance between the subsequent two-period return and the manager’s weights at the start of the first duration.

-It is worthwhile to note that designing linear models is much easier than nonlinear models because of several attempts when defining outputs.
-Still, the models are valuable tools for investors focusing on the evaluation of risks and profits according to various variables.
+It is worth noting that designing linear models is much easier than nonlinear models because of several attempts when defining outputs.
+Still, the models are valuable tools for investors focusing on evaluating risks and profits according to various variables.